-- Should snow and ice become lodged in the discharge chute during operation, proceed as follows to safely clean the discharge chute and chute opening: - Release the auger clutch lever and shut off the engine. - Remove the clean-out tool from the clip which secures it to the rear of the auger housing. - 3.
-Grasp the tool firmly by the handle and push and twist the tool into the discharge chute to dislodge the blockage. - Refasten the clean-out tool to the mounting clip on the rear of the auger housing. - 5.
+- 1. Release the auger clutch lever and shut off the engine. - 2.
+Remove the clean-out tool from the clip which secures it to the rear of the auger housing.

+- 3. Grasp the tool firmly by the handle and push and twist the tool into the discharge chute to dislodge the blockage. - 4.
+Refasten the clean-out tool to the mounting clip on the rear of the auger housing. - 5.
 Make sure the discharge chute is pointed in a safe direction (no vehicles, buildings, people, or other objects are in the direction of discharge).
 Restart the engine.
 While standing in the operator's position (behind the snow blower), engage the auger control for a few seconds to clear any remaining snow and ice from the auger housing and the discharge chute.